-A movement document is issued by the competent authority and given to the farmer.
+A movement document (pink form - attached) is issued by the competent authority and given to the farmer.
 This document follows the flock up to the slaughterhouse, where the slaughterhouse fills in the number of birds slaughtered.

 4.4.2 Measures and applicable legislation as regards the identification of animals see point 4.4.1